🌐 localtileserver#

 orfolium

-in JupyterView rasters with CesiumJS with the built-in Flask web application
+in JupyterView rasters with CesiumJS with the built-in web application

 remote raster files should be pre-tiled Cloud Optimized GeoTiffs